AndypSheridan/hyperCube/README.md

 * There is an issue when running the game in mobile compatibility mode on Dev Tools.
 The following error is logged to the console upon simulation of a touch event: "Unable to preventDefault inside passive event listener due to target being treated as passive."
 Although I was able to fix this, when I ran the game on Apple touch devices, the jump function no longer worked so it was not a viable solution.
 The bug does not affect the playability or performance of the game or page in any way, but this remains a minor bug for the time being.
+* One potential issue is on displays running at 120hz: the game works best at 60hz but will run faster if the screen refresh rate is at 120hz or higher.
+This isn't an issue for the majority of devices but it is important to note.
+Given more time, this is something I would investigate further.

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: -